artdecocode/expensive/README.md

 npm i -g expensive
 ```

-`expensive` is a Namecheap.com API client to check domain availability, register, create Route 53 record zone and assign name servers via CLI.
-The package significantly reduces the chore associated with doing all these routine things.
+`expensive` is a [namecheap.com](https://namecheap.com) client to check domain availability, register, create Route 53 record zone and assign name servers via CLI.
+The package significantly reduces the chore associated with performing all these routine things when creating new websites.

+The CLI client can also perform web-based authentication via Chrome's automation to white-list IP addresses (useful when having dynamic IPs).

 ## Settings Initialisation